evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 ## Building DNA sequences

-### Do I need to specify upstream/downstream DNA sequences?
+### Do I need to specify flanking sequences?

-Specifying the fixed DNA sequences before and after the DNA sequence generated for you from the design is optional, but strongly advised for the following reasons:
+Specifying the fixed DNA sequences upstream and downstream of the DNA sequence generated for you from the design is optional, but strongly advised for the following reasons:

-* Used as a context to avoid introduction of restriction site motifs, repeats, etc.
+* Used as context to avoid introduction of restriction site motifs, repeats, etc.
-* If start/stop codons are present in the upstream/downstream sequences, the server will verify integrity of the ORF or display a warning instead
+* If start/stop codons are present in the upstream/downstream sequences, the server will verify the integrity of the ORF or display a warning instead

 ### How do I resolve failing optimization jobs?

 If your DNA generation job fails, this is typically due to strict constraints that cannot be satisfied by the codon optimizer (e.g. too tight GC content range/window).
-We recommend to resubmit with relaxed settings in this case.
+We recommend resubmitting with relaxed settings in this case.

-### Why should I optimize sequences relative to the target sequence?
+### Why should I optimize sequences relative to the target?

-This setting is advisable if you only want to control for unnecessary codon changes as far as possible, by only optimizing positions that are different to the target sequence.
+This setting is advisable if you want to control for unnecessary codon changes as far as possible, by only optimizing positions that are different to the target sequence.

 You can specify an existing DNA sequence for your target if available, otherwise the server will create a full codon-optimized DNA sequence first.
 Afterwards, only positions that need to be changed to code for the mutations in each of the designs will be codon-optimized.

 ### What tool is used to perform codon optimization?

 We use the well-established DNA Chisel Python package under the hood to perform codon optimization.